metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alert_v1beta1_manifest.md

 Optional:

 - `metadata` (Attributes) EmbeddedObjectMetadata defines objectMeta for additional service. (see [below for nested schema](#nestedatt--spec--service_spec--metadata))
-- `use_as_default` (Boolean) UseAsDefault applies changes from given service definition to the main object ServiceChaning from headless service to clusterIP or loadbalancer may break cross-component communication
+- `use_as_default` (Boolean) UseAsDefault applies changes from given service definition to the main object ServiceChanging from headless service to clusterIP or loadbalancer may break cross-component communication

 <a id="nestedatt--spec--service_spec--metadata"></a>
 ### Nested Schema for `spec.service_spec.metadata`